MCStreetguy/isset-helper/README.md

 # Isset Helper

-**A tiny helper method for Javascript, checking a variable for existence.**
+**Get rid of weak typing and improve your assertions: A tiny helper method for Javascript**

-Since checking variable types and existence always has been painful in Javascript, validation conditions normally are exhausting.
+Since checking variable types and existence always has been painful in Javascript, validation assertions normally are exhausting to write.
 This module solves this definitely.

 ---